alicerunsonfedora/hyperspacedev.github.io-src/src/pages/docs/configuring-hyperspace/index.md

 ---
 Newer versions of Hyperspace, starting from 1.0, come with a `config.json` file in the build folder to configure various parts of Hyperspace without digging into the source code.
 This config file includes branding, licenses, federation support, and a few other configurations.

+> **Important**: As of Hyperspace 1.0.0beta4, all Boolean keys are no longer wrapped as strings; your config file must have all Boolean values as they are.

 ## Change Hyperspace's branding

 The branding background, logo, and name is controlled under the `branding` key: